taffrail/showcase/README.md

 # Best-interest financial advice, automated.

-Just Good Advice is the first service to enable online brokers to provide automated, personalized, contextual advice to their clients that is convenient and compliant with all regulations.
+Taffrail is the first service to enable online brokers to provide automated, personalized, contextual advice to their clients that is convenient and compliant with all regulations.

 **We are redefining digital advice in financial services.**

 Learn more at [taffrail.com](https://taffrail.com) and contact us at hello@taffrail.com.

-## Just Good Advice Showcase
+## Taffrail Showcase

 This is our Advice showcase app.
 Integrating our Advice API into your app is demonstrated in this fully-functional javascript app.
 We created this project and open sourced the code to make it easier for you to explore using our Advice API.